doxygen/doxygen/src/doxygen.md

 - GroupDef: for storing grouping related data
 - PageDef: for storing page related data

-Finally the data for members of classes, namespaces, and files is stored is the subclass MemberDef.
+Finally the data for members of classes, namespaces, and files is stored in the subclass MemberDef.

 Producing output